dvdmtw98/blog/Post Vault/articles/2021-03-06-overthewire-bandit-level-12-level-13.md

 #### Gzip Decompression

-We can see that the file was compressed using qzip so we can decompress the data using the `gunzip` command.
-When trying to decompress an gzip file it is important that the file has the correct extension.
+We can see that the file was compressed using gzip so we can decompress the data using the `gunzip` command.
+When trying to decompress a gzip file the file must have the correct extension.

-**Note:** Gunzip is an shorthand for `gzip -d` command
+**Note:** Gunzip is shorthand for `gzip -d`

 ```
 bandit12@bandit:/tmp/random_dir$ mv binary binary.gz